Vandivier/ladderly-3/src/pages/blog/2024-08-04-no-cover-letters.md

 This poll indicates that popular support for post-tailored resumes not only holds for software engineers, but the support is exaggerated compared to other industries with a strong majority expecting at least ten times higher performance from a tailored resume!

+My poll notably replicates echo chamber effects.
+My belief based on my job search experience is that resume tailoring isn't important.
+40% of poll participants that are first-degree LinkedIn connections agreed, selecting "100 apps tailored per role," while only 20% of other poll participants further from me in social graph distance selected that option.

 In summary, common wisdom holds that tailoring is not merely beneficial, but it is a multiplier technique rather than an incremental improvement.
 The prediction from common wisdom is that time spent on tailoring has a better return on investment compared to allocating that same time toward a second application.
 The main problem with this belief is that there is concrete data to suggest other practices provide better return.

 A notable secondary issue is that the practice of tailoring a resume varies widely.
 [Here](https://career.arizona.edu/resources/tailoring-your-resume/) is a five-step method from the University of Arizona.
 All five steps are partially addressed by tailoring a resume to a job family or role rather than a particular job post.